match08/PytorchExp/README.md

 ### Installation

-To try Pytorch-Exp, simply add the following code to your Podfile
+To install Pytorch-Exp, simply add the following code to your Podfile

 ```
 pod 'Pytorch-Exp'